thisconnect/port/readme.md

   [nodejs.org/api/stream.html#stream_stream_setencoding_encoding](http://nodejs.org/api/stream.html#stream_stream_setencoding_encoding)
   Defaults to null.
   - `max` - (number) Limits amount of incoming connections.
 Defaults to 1.
+  - `basepath` - (string) -path flags are relative to basepath.
+Supports only flags object, but not flags array.
   - `pd` - (string) The command or location to spawn the Pd process.
   Defaults to an absolute path to the Pd binary on OS X.
   Defaults to 'pd' on Linux.
+  - `debug` - (boolean) log parsed startup flags before spawning Pd.
-  - `flags` - (array|object) The command line arguments for the Pd process.
+  - `flags` - (object) The command line arguments for the Pd process.
-  Expects an array of arguments.
+  Expects an object of arguments.
 Read more about Pd's configuration flags on [crca.ucsd.edu/~msp/Pd_documentation/x3.htm#s4](http://crca.ucsd.edu/~msp/Pd_documentation/x3.htm#s4) .
-  Defaults to [].
+  Defaults to {}.
+Array support is deprecated.